CrazyNeil/OllamaSpring/README.md

 # New Features

+### DeepSeek

+Allow users to access the DeepSeek official model via apiKey.
+Users can also choose to deploy DeepSeek locally on a Mac or a specified host using Ollama.

 ### Groq Fast API

 If your Mac is not powerful enough to run the Ollama open-source models locally, you can now use the Groq Fast API service.
 All you need is a [Groq API key](https://groq.com) to experience fast access to large open-source models.